Da Yu and the Birth of the Chinese Civilisation

 How did he control the flood?

-Records in the Shang Shu (尚书) and Shijing (诗经) described Yu’s method of controlling the flood by clearing forest and creating channels to redirect the water, and working with the terrains.
+Records in the Shang Shu (尚书) and Shijing (诗经) described Yu’s method of controlling the flood by clearing the forest and creating channels to redirect the water, and working with the terrain.
 Yu created sub-channels near the lower parts of the river to divert water to 9 smaller rivers, creating a web of outflows to the sea.

 The process shaped the region into nine provinces (or zhou).
 These were Jizhou (冀州), Yanzhou (兗州), Qingzhou (靑州), Xuzhou (徐州), Yangzhou (揚州), Jingzhou (荊州), Yuzhou (豫州), Liangzhou (梁州) and Yongzhou (雍州)